 If you are still on the fence and need more information to make a concrete decision, let’s help you out with some pointers.

 Here are The 11 Key Things to Consider Before Opening a Sports Bar.

 With every business, there is a threat of competition – some more than others.
 If you have a brilliant idea, maybe someone else had a similar idea before you and there’s already an establishment providing similar services.
 Before opening a sports bar, you have to answer this pressing question – ‘Why should a paying customer choose you over other sports bars?’

 Where would your bar be located?
-Is it in an attractive place where sports fan would gather to watch a game?
+Is it in an attractive place where sports fans would gather to watch a game?
 Is there a natural advantage that the location has in terms of how many people pass by?
-What is the average age of the people living nearby in a 1 mile radius?
+What is the average age of the people living nearby in a 1-mile radius?
 What is the average income of the neighborhood?